 17. I didn't graduate high school, can I still go to SDCC?

-Anyone who is at least eighteen years of age may attend SDCC, regardless of high school status.
+Anyone who is at least 18 years of age may attend SDCC, regardless of high school status.
 If you are younger than eighteen, you may attend with approval of your high school principal or your independent study coordinator.
 Concurrent enrollment forms for high school students are available in the Admissions Office.